Frankincense and Myrrh Diffuser Blend

 Shown here are frankincense tears (light color) and myrrh resin (dark) in a bowl hand carved from juniper.

-This Frankincense and Myrrh blend has a warm, rich, spicy aroma.
+This Frankincense and Myrrh blend has a warm, rich, resinous aroma.
 The below directions are intended to create blend for use in the diffuser, but it is also lovely to use with potpourri.
 It is also a wonderful blend to use for the Scented Greeting Card & Tissue Paper recipe.
 Frankincense and Myrrh oils can be a bit heavy on their own (especially the Myrrh), so Cedarwood and Orange are included to help sweeten and round out the aroma a bit.

 - 5 drops Frankincense Essential Oil